What Is Depression, and Why Is It More Than Just Being Sad?

 So if you experience some of the above symptoms for over 2 weeks, talk to your healthcare provider.
 Only trained healthcare professionals can provide a diagnosis — a doctor, a therapist, or a psychiatrist.
 They may also ask a person to fill out a questionnaire.

-Here’s the online copy of the Patient Health Questionnaire-9.
+In this article, you can take the Patient Health Questionnaire-9 in less than 5 min and find out how it works.
 Note: scores on a questionnaire cannot diagnose depression but can only indicate the range and severity of symptoms.

 Depression and bipolar disorder